innolitics/rdm/README.md

 Note that svglib has several limitations.
 As of April 2018, these include:

-- stylesheets are not supported (only the style attribute)
+- style sheets are not supported (only the style attribute)
 - clipping is limited to single paths, no mask support
 - color gradients are not supported.